awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-applicationautoscaling-scalingpolicy.md

 # AWS::ApplicationAutoScaling::ScalingPolicy<a name="aws-resource-applicationautoscaling-scalingpolicy"></a>

-The `AWS::ApplicationAutoScaling::ScalingPolicy` resource defines a scaling policy that Application Auto Scaling uses to adjust your application resources\.
+The `AWS::ApplicationAutoScaling::ScalingPolicy` resource defines a scaling policy that Application Auto Scaling uses to adjust the capacity of a scalable target\.

 For more information, see [PutScalingPolicy](https://docs.aws.amazon.com/autoscaling/application/APIReference/API_PutScalingPolicy.html) in the *Application Auto Scaling API Reference*\.
-For more information about Application Auto Scaling scaling policies, see [Target Tracking Scaling Policies](https://docs.aws.amazon.com/autoscaling/application/userguide/application-auto-scaling-target-tracking.html) and [Step scaling policies](https://docs.aws.amazon.com/autoscaling/application/userguide/application-auto-scaling-step-scaling-policies.html) in the *Application Auto Scaling User Guide*\.
+For more information about Application Auto Scaling scaling policies, see [Target tracking scaling policies](https://docs.aws.amazon.com/autoscaling/application/userguide/application-auto-scaling-target-tracking.html) and [Step scaling policies](https://docs.aws.amazon.com/autoscaling/application/userguide/application-auto-scaling-step-scaling-policies.html) in the *Application Auto Scaling User Guide*\.

 ## Syntax<a name="aws-resource-applicationautoscaling-scalingpolicy-syntax"></a>